 Does that sound exciting?
 Scary?
 It’s just a little bit scary to do for most of us, like pushing off a hilltop on skis.
 Presence may come as a side-effect of doing it, either first time or later.
 I find it helpful for busting the grasping, “get ahead” mind I’m often in and for helping Presence flow in my day.

-It helps bust what John Heney calls our “personal isolating performance.”
+It helps bust what my friend John Heney calls our “personal isolating performance.”
 I’m interested in sharing this practice with others so take it away.
 There is no proprietary ownership on it.